Anne Arundel County Sheriff's Office

-The Anne Arundel County Sheriff's Office (AASO) is the law enforcement arm of the court, serving the citizens of Anne Arundel County, Maryland.
+The Anne Arundel County Sheriff's Office (AACOSO) is the law enforcement arm of the court, serving the citizens of Anne Arundel County, Maryland, population 588,261.
 All deputy sheriffs are certified law enforcement officials with full authority of arrest.
+The constitution of Maryland, Article IV, Section 44, establishes the Office of an elected Sheriff in each County and Baltimore City.
+The duties of the Sheriff are those established by common law, judicial opinion and the Maryland General Assembly. (e.g., Prince George's County V. Aluisi, MD Court of Appeals, June 8, 1999).

 History

-The AASO was organized in 1650.
-John Norwood was appointed the first Sheriff and was paid in pounds of tobacco for services rendered (e.g., serving any writ such as a warrant, tending prisoners, collecting taxes, etc.).
-In 1776, with the formation of the Maryland Constitution, the Sheriff became an elected position with an initial term lasting one year.
+The AACOSO is the oldest Law Enforcement agency in Anne Arundel County and was organized in 1650.
+John Norwood was appointed the first sheriff and was paid in pounds of tobacco for services rendered (e.g., serving any writ such as a warrant, tending prisoners, collecting taxes, etc.).
+In 1776, with the formation of the Maryland Constitution, the sheriff became an elected position with an initial term lasting one year.
 The term was then changed to three years, then two, and finally four years in 1926 where it remains today.

 In 2016, county leaders asked sheriff Ron Bateman to resign after he was charged with assault following a domestic dispute with his wife.
 He stayed on until 2018.

 In 2022, a sergeant allegedly assaulted a woman in a parking lot.
 Despite being aware of the allegations, the Sheriff's Office took no action.
 After a few days a deputy informed the Anne Arundel County Police of the incident and the police arrested the sergeant.